3.5.3 Low-energy buildings

 of solar shading and natural ventilation and is recommended in schools.
 If the schedule of lessons and breaks is rarely changed, a schedule-based control of ventilation may be sufficient (Dhalluin et al., 2012).

-section 2.7.1), which determines temperatures and includes the effects of solar shading, ventilative cooling and solar protective glazing.
+Performance can be verified by a simulation in VELUX Energy and Indoor Climate Visualizer (see section 2.6.1), which determines temperatures and includes the effects of solar shading, ventilative cooling and solar protective glazing.

-figure 3.5.2 for an example of measured thermal comfort in a kindergarten.
+See Figure 3.5.2 for an example of measured thermal comfort in a kindergarten.
 VELUX roof windows perform well in schools.
 In larger rooms, VELUX Modular Skylights perform very well.

 3.5.5 Commercial buildings